KarenSpinner/newsletter-digest-standalone/README.md

 - Article summary

 ### 🎲 Wildcard Picks (optional)
 Same content as Featured Articles.
-One or more random articles from the next 10 highest-scored articles - helps surface hidden gems!
+One or more random articles from the next 10 highest-scored articles - helps surface hidden gems from authors not included in the Featured section!

 ### 📂 Categorized Sections
-Remaining articles grouped by category, using categories in the newsletter CSV file:
+Remaining articles grouped by category, using categories in the newsletter CSV file, such as:
 - Business
 - Technology
 - Culture